AndydeCleyre/mouse-ran-down/README.md

 ### Cookies

-The optional cookies entry helps if using the bot for reddit video links.
+The optional cookies entry helps if using the bot for reddit video links, and age-restricted content and such on other platforms.
 You can get the cookie content in the right format with `yt-dlp`'s `--cookies` and `--cookies-from-browser` options, or a browser extension like [cookies.txt](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/)